 Take this opportunity to tell them as much (or as little) about what you are going through as you feel comfortable with.
-They might have questions about things they are unsure about as well, so give them our Supporting your friend through a stem cell transplant booklet to read.
+They might have questions about things they are unsure about as well - our webpage My friend is having a stem cell transplant will help.

 Before you return to your studies, it’s a good idea to get in contact with your teachers to let them know how you have been getting on.
 Although they will know why you had to take time off, they may not be aware of your needs during your recovery.